dempe/blog/resources/posts/various-solutions-to-3sum.md

 > Given an integer array `nums`, return all triplets `[nums[i], nums[j], nums[k]]` such that `i != j`, `i != k`, `j != k`, and `nums[i] + nums[j] + nums[k] == 0`.

+The following is a list of algorithms to solve this problem in order of increasing efficiency.
+I like the 3SUM problem because it demonstrates a wide variety of techniques for solving algorithmic problems.

 ## Brute Force

 For the brute force solution, just loop over the array checking each triplet.
 If a triplet sums to 0, add it to our set (we're using a set to prevent adding duplicate triplets).
 Start `j` at `i + 1` and `k` at `j + 1` to avoid looking at indices more than once.